matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/README.md

 using `nvidia-smi`, and then use `CUDA_VISIBLE_DEVICES=id` to only use one (and not the first).

-## Getting the data for the Helsink Tomography Challenge
+## Getting the data for the Helsinki Tomography Challenge

 To get the dataset for the challenge, head over to [Zenodo](https://doi.org/10.5281/zenodo.7418878) and download the